NicolasSiver/http-probe/README.md

 ## Motivation

-While Selenium provides good set of tools to check UI feedback and states, it lacks tools for HTTP validation.
+While Selenium and other end-to-end solutions provide a good set of tools to check UI feedback and states, they lack tools for HTTP validation.
-HTTP Probe tries to solve an issue with HTTP testing.
+HTTP Probe tries to solve an issue with HTTP testing by providing API to work and analyze Performance (in particular Network) logs in the modern browsers like Chromium.

 ## API